Skip to main content

 Lactobacillus reuteri DSM 17938 and Reduced Vomiting Frequency

-Across 3 studies, all reported beneficial small-sized effects of *Lactobacillus reuteri* DSM 17938 on reduced vomiting/spitting-up frequency in infants.
-The most studied population is healthy full-term and preterm infants.
-Dosing and study durations were inconsistently reported, though one RCT used 5 drops daily (10^8 CFU) for 4 weeks.
+Across 3 studies, all reported beneficial small-sized effects of *Lactobacillus reuteri* DSM 17938 on reducing vomiting frequency in infants, with all three reaching statistical significance.
+The evidence is strongest in healthy and breastfed full-term infants, with one small RCT using a dose of 5 drops daily (10^8 CFU) for 4 weeks.
+Effect sizes were consistently small across all studies.

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Study durations and doses were not consistently reported, limiting dose-response conclusions.
+One study was observational and two had small sample sizes.
+Study durations were not consistently reported, limiting assessment of long-term effects.

 Doses used in studies